simonw/til/python/trying-free-threaded-python.md

 ![Activity Monitor window showing a PythonT process using 258.8% CPU with 5 threads.
 Terminal visible above running a script: "Running 10 tasks of size 10000000 with 4 threads".](https://github.com/user-attachments/assets/e7b8d291-a8a1-4e98-a73f-880403e14e8c)

-And here are some results from running the script.
+And here are some results from running the script (invalid due to the bug described below).

 First with the GIL in place:
 ```
 % python3.13 gildemo.py --size 1000000
 Running 10 tasks of size 1000000 with 4 threads